 To Help Companies Win in 2018

-The race is on for companies to define themselves by the customer in 2018
+2018 is the pivotal year for companies to define themselves by the customer.

 1. Will have a plan to adapt to the customer.

 Hands down, customer experience will become the most important battleground on which some companies win and others will not even be set up to compete.

 This year, 50% of organizations will have already significantly adapted their business model around the customer experience.
 This trend will continue, and the gap between the leaders and the laggards will widen.

 In 2018, it will no longer be enough to collect customer information.
 It’ll be critical to have a plan and then act on it.
 In fact, the more ways a company actually uses the customer feedback they gather, the more likely they will be in the top quartile of CX performance.2 Customer-obsessed companies know this and already have a leg up on the companies that haven’t put a plan in place.
 That means that the clock is running out on companies that don’t yet have one.
 If a company doesn’t have a plan, it won’t succeed.
 Period.

 So as a CEO, if you’re not asking yourself, “How are we going to adapt to customer needs?”, you’ll be out of the race.

 2. Will hardwire the customer in to every decision

 The days of customers defining themselves by logos are out like 2017.
 Millennials and up-and-coming Gen Z customers, in particular, are savvy social media marketers who think of themselves as their own brand.
 They don’t care about your brand unless it helps them represent who they are.
 That means the most successful companies will put customers at the center in ways not seen before.